rehanjaved796-creator/VulnScanner/README.md

  About The Project

-VulnScanner is a Final Year Project (FYP) — a fully automated web vulnerability assessment framework built in Java.
+VulnScanner is a project a fully automated web vulnerability assessment framework built in Java.
 It scans target web applications for common security vulnerabilities and generates a detailed professional PDF report with findings and remediation advice.

 ---